 UC6-2: Authors: AG, MJ

-UC6-3: Sprint3
+UC6-3: Date: Sprint 3

 UC6-4: Purpose: Moves to gold coin to collect it.

 UC6-5: Overview: The player moves to a tile with a gold coin on it.
 The server responds that the gold coin in no longer in its previous position, it increments player’s gold coin collection and moves the player to the location of the coin.
 The client updates the dungeon graphical representation.